Do You Need a License for an Electric Scooter?

 Chicago Scooter Parking Laws

-Additional rules about parking include:
+Additional rules about electric scooter parking include:

 • Scooters must be parked in the public right-of-way unless the scooter rental company has established a designated parking area on private property.